ano-jiang/artifact/README.md

 It also requires Soplex installed with the the SOPLEX_INCLUDE and SOPLEX_LIB environment variables set as described in RLIBM- ALL(https://github.com/rutgers-apl/rlibm-all).
 After SOPLEX has been installed, `cd` to the root directory of the artifact, set the correct path in the file `env.sh`.
-Next, to generate the polynomial for Log2, execute the following commands.
+Next, to generate the polynomial for Log2 with 64-core (If you want to enable a different number of threads, edit `env.sh` to change `OMP_NUM_THREADS` to the number of threads you want, or set the `OMP_NUM_THREADS` environment variable before running `mpirun.mpich` command), execute the following commands:
 ```shell
 cd artifact/
 . ./build.sh